Thinking about transferring colleges mid-year?

 Transferring Colleges Mid-Year: Points to Consider

 This is a time to be brutally honest with yourself.
 College is a big change.
-Because the transfer process can be complicated and expensive, you need to seriously consider why you wish to leave.
+You need to seriously consider why you wish to leave, because the transfer process can be complicated and expensive.
 Can you make changes to address your reasons while remaining where you are?
 Is your wish to transfer elsewhere rational, or is it emotional?
 It’s very common to feel out-of-place, experience roommate trouble, or find yourself dealing with lower grades than you’ve ever had.
 Do you just feel like you made the wrong choice?
 All of these are valid issues, of course — but this is not the time for a knee-jerk reaction.
 Explore ways you can improve your situation where you are while you make a detailed, well-considered plan.

 What is the transfer timeline at your intended school?